 Traditionally, an RV toilet flushes down into the black tank secured to your RV’s underbody.
 When your black tank is full, you empty the contents at a dump station.

-A cassette toilet replaces your traditional RV toilet, and instead of the waste going into your black tank, it enters a small, portable waste tank.
+With a cassette toilet, instead of the waste going into your black tank, it enters a small, portable waste tank.
 You can remove this waste tank, which rolls on wheels like a suitcase, and dump it at a public restroom or dump station.

 As you can imagine, emptying your portable tank can be a little more uncomfortable than emptying your black tank, so it’s not for everyone.
 But it can be the right option for RVers who often go off the grid.